-In step two, we distinguish between pro- and anti-climate lobbying.
+In step two, we distinguish between pro- and anti-climate lobbying, following a similar approach in Kwon et al. (2023).
 Firms are not required to disclose their climate stances in the reports (i.e., whether they lobby for or against a bill).
 Hence, we need to somehow infer their climate stances, which we do from the campaign contributions by a firm's executives or hired lobbyists to the Republican or Democratic Party.
-We use these individuals' contributions because political donations through corporate-affiliated PACs are comparatively less informative about a firm's climate stance as they rarely donate to just one party.14 As we show below, this is very different for executives-even after aggregating donations across executives within the firm-and also for lobbyists.
+We use these individuals' contributions because political donations through corporate-affiliated PACs are comparatively less informative about a firm's climate stance as they rarely donate to just one party.
+As we show below, this is very different for executives-even after aggregating donations across executives within the firm-and also for lobbyists.

 We need to make two assumptions.
 First, the climate stance of executives is informative about the climate stance of their employers (and likewise for lobbyists who service a firm).
-Kwon et al. (2023) make a similar assumption in their analysis.
 Second, firms with executives or lobbyists donating predominantly to the Democratic Party, recognized for its pro-climate leaning agenda, do more pro-climate lobbying.
 Conversely, those firms with associated individuals supporting the Republican Party engage in more anti-climate lobbying, as the Republican Party is characterized by relatively more conservative climate actions and regulations.